top of page

 173 Squadron Officers and Staff

-Training Officer Capt Sarra Ostanski
+Commanding Officer Capt Sarra Ostanski

 Supply Officer CI Carolyn McColl

-Level Officer Capt Robin Ducharme
+Level Officer Capt Pauline Paul, CD

 Level Officer Lt Leigh-Anne Frederick